Learning Filters in Feedback Delay Networks from Noisy Room Impulse Responses: INTRODUCTION

-This paper investigates the performance of different loss-function configurations for attenuation filters in FDNs.
-We evaluate the accuracy of the loss function's minimum in identifying the ground-truth filter parameters and its robustness to background noise and changes in frequency-independent variables.
-Our work focuses explicitly on loss functions that use the EDC and MSS representations of the RIR, and we demonstrate how their accuracy varies with different noise levels.
-We show that accuracy in capturing ground-truth parameter values is significantly improved by matching the SNR of the target RIRs by adding synthetic noise to the estimated FDN response during loss computation.
-To enable visualization of the loss landscape, our study is restricted to a low-order filter design parameterized by only two variables: the reverberation time at dc and the crossover frequency.
+This paper investigates the performance of loss-function configurations for attenuation filters in FDNs.
+We explicitly focus on loss functions based on the EDC and MSS representations of the RIR and quantify how their accuracy varies across two noise levels.
+The main contributions of this paper are summarized as follows: \begin{enumerate} \item We present a systematic method to evaluate the accuracy and robustness of the loss functions in recovering ground-truth parameters. \item We quantify the sensitivity of EDC- and MSS-based loss functions to background noise and frequency-independent variable changes. \item We show that matching the target RIR SNR during optimization by injecting synthetic noise into the estimated response significantly reduces the mean absolute error between target and predicted energy decays. \end{enumerate} To make the loss profile interpretable, our study is restricted to a low-order filter design parameterized by only two variables: $\Tsixty$ at dc and the crossover frequency.
 Although methods for projecting higher-dimensional loss functions onto a 2D plane exist (e.g., \cite{li2018visualizing}), we demonstrate that valuable insights can be derived from this simpler configuration.
 The investigation of higher-order filters is reserved for future work.

 The paper is structured as follows.
 Sec.~\ref{sec:background} provides background information on the FDN, and presents common loss functions used to learn its parameters.
-Sec.~\ref{sec:method} describes the system configuration and methodology used to analyze the effects of parameter perturbations on the loss landscape and on performance under gradient-descent optimization.
+Sec.~\ref{sec:method} describes the system configuration and methodology used to analyze the effects of background noise and parameter perturbations on the loss profile and on performance under gradient-descent optimization.
 The details of these tests and their results are presented in Sec.~\ref{sec:evaluation}.
 The results are further discussed in Sec.~\ref{sec:discussion}.
 Finally, Sec.~\ref{sec:conclusion} offers concluding remarks.